// 00REALIST · Asset Underwriting Platform

 Is this a valuation model or a screening tool?

-Both — but the emphasis is pre-LOI underwriting.
-The operator already has a property in mind.
+Both, but the emphasis is pre-LOI underwriting.
+Most operators are looking at a specific property, whether it's already sitting in REALIST's covered listings or brought in from outside.
 REALIST is the workbench they sit at before signing, to confirm the ask is supported, identify the levers that would change the answer, and produce a defendable view rather than a gut call.

 What property types does it underwrite?